michaelwfc/webapp/tutorials/react_tic_tac_toe/ReadMe.md

 ## React DevTools
 For local development, React DevTools is available as a Chrome, Firefox, and Edge browser extension.
 Install it, and the Components tab will appear in your browser Developer Tools for sites using React.

+# Characteristics:

+- Created using npx create-react-app
+- Uses react-scripts (a complete toolchain abstraction)
+- Zero configuration - all webpack, babel, eslint configs are hidden
+- Opinionated setup with batteries included
+- Easier for beginners but less flexible